 Rob Haynes is an author, speaker, teacher, pastor, theologian, and missiologist.
 His work focuses on local and global mission and evangelism, forming disciples for missional service, leadership development in new and existing church communities, and fostering new spaces for conversations on faith and culture.
-He is a seasoned mission leader and continues to research the short-term mission movement leading to new ways of engaging in mission and evangelism.
+He is a seasoned mission leader and continues to research new ways of engaging in evangelism and mission.

 Rob’s passion is to help individuals and churches join discipleship with witness, mission with evangelism, and personal holiness with social holiness.
 He is a fan of reading, fishing, football, basketball, and gadgets.
 Rob and his wife, Beth have two teenage children, Joshua and Megan.

 Bonnie Hollabaugh joined World Methodist Evangelism in October 2017 in the newly established role of Director of Development.